 End of lease make good is generally a standard fundamental clause making it necessary for tenants to return the property to its original state.

 End of Lease Makes good provisions are generally not well comprehended by business people.
 The clause themselves can be ambiguously worded and introduced into the lease agreement in haste.

-Even if an end of lease makes a good clause does not appear in the lease agreement.
-A landlord has the right to assert common-law action against you if you don’t return the premises in line with its original condition.
+Even if an end of the lease makes a good clause does not appear in the lease agreement.
+A landlord has the right to assert common-law action against you if you don’t return the premises in line with their original condition.

 This blog post discusses the essentials you should consider when you are about to finish up your lease and how to end a lease and make good processes that need to be worked out.

-While majorly end of lease makes good clauses unclear, some are direct to the point and others optimistically infused with inclusions and exceptions.
+While majorly end of the lease makes good clauses unclear, some are direct to the point, and others are optimistically infused with inclusions and exceptions.

 Enlist the modifications

-The foremost common things that you need to ensure you have inculcated in your list consisting of:
+The foremost common things that you need to ensure you have inculcated in your list consist of the following: